-Our unique analysis of the bills Schiff sponsored and cosponsored provides insight into their position in the House of Representatives.
+Our unique analysis of the bills Schiff sponsored and cosponsored provides insight into his position in the House of Representatives.

 Each dot in the chart below is a member of the House of Representatives.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
 Schiff is shown as a purple triangle. (analysis methodology)

 Some of Schiff’s most recently sponsored bills include...

 - H.Res.
 389 (105th): Celebrating the “New Mexico Cuartocentenario”, the 400th anniversary commemoration of the first ...

 - H.R.
 2361 (105th): To amend title 18, United States Code, with respect to the “three ...

 - H.R.
 1424 (105th): Petroglyph National Monument Boundary Adjustment Act

 - H.R.
 1273 (105th): National Science Foundation Authorization Act of 1998

 - H.R.
 1272 (105th): Fire Administration Authorization Act of 1997